Snowfork/snowbridge/docs/markdown/concepts/polkadot-light-client/interactive-protocol.md

 Furthermore, if signing an incorrect statement $S$ is slashable and we slash by at least $minsupport$, then if the light client reports the initial claim, then at least $minsupport$ stake can be slashed for an incorrect inital statement.
 Now if at least $2/3$ of validators are honest, then the proof fails with probability $2^{-k_{approval}}$ and so there is an expected cost of $2^{k_{approval}} minsupport$.

-## Implementing this on a PoW Ethereum chain
+## Implementing this on an Ethereum PoW Chain

 In this case the light client is a smart contract.
 We can use a block hash as a source of randomness, although this can be manipulated.